 For digital content creators, running the highest-performing ads on WordPress websites, while still ranking in search engines that send valuable organic traffic, requires the right technology, tools and techniques - a combination not every theme framework delivers.

 It’s crucial that WordPress frameworks reflect Google’s current best practices, including Core Web Vitals, Progressive Web Application (PWA) standards, Lighthouse guidelines and more.

 Put another way - it’s extremely important for any website to load quickly and seamlessly.
 Pagespeed isn’t the most important thing, it’s the only thing.
 It is crucial to be cognizant of the importance of fast-loading pages and the disadvantages inherent in some frameworks.

-(ed: That also means that choosing the right WordPress hosting services is important as well)
+(ed: That also means that choosing the right WordPress hosting service is important as well)

 Solutions like open source WordPress theme framework, Trellis, are built with modern web technologies and designed for site speed and revenue optimization.
 Goals of perfect 100 scores on both desktop and mobile on PageSpeed Insights and Lighthouse - the tool powering those insights - is built into the core development process.

 Back to our original point; Google and most players view user experience as the linchpin of holistic website growth and sustainability.
 If something is bogging down your site - plugins, jittery, shifting content, ads, all of the above - that isn’t a high quality UX.
 Which, in turn, hurts your SEO, your traffic and your ability to monetize that traffic.
 It’s all interconnected.